Home · Blog · Compliance

 Equipment type recorded correctly (determines 6 vs 12-month interval)

-SWL marked and legible on all equipment and accessories
+Safe working load (SWL) marked and legible on all equipment and accessories

 Out-of-service equipment clearly identified and segregated